This page gives you an introduction to live events for professionals, including:

 ~ Dr. Amy

-Speaking and lecturing since 1993, I have delivered over 250 live events to academia and industry.
-With dozens of magazine and blog publications and three books reaching a global audience of over 500,000 people in 80 plus countries, I am honored to touch people through resistance training.
+Speaking and lecturing since 1993, I have delivered hundreds of live events to academia and industry.
+With dozens of magazine and blog publications and three books reaching a global audience of over 500,000 people in 80 plus countries, I am honored to touch people through muscle performance research and development.

 Timing Resistance Training